-Thermal testing is important to evaluate thermal degradation of perforating components and systems.
-Each test is specifically designed to achieve the specific data point required, whether it is a single component pass/fail or full system performance with swell and penetration at extended temperatures.
+Thermal testing is important to evaluate the degradation of perforating components exposed to elevated temperatures.
+Each test is specifically designed to achieve the specific data point required, whether it is a single-component pass/fail or full system performance with swell and penetration at extended temperature exposure.
 Our capability for thermal explosive testing includes:

-3 ovens rated to: 700°F/371°C, 26 in. x 20 in. x 36 in. capacity 1 oven rated to: 600°F/315°C, 12 in. x 12 in. x 120 in. capacity
+- " 3 ovens rated to: 700°F / 371°C, 26 in. x 20 in. x 36 in. capacity - " 1 oven rated to: 600°F / 315°C, 12 in. x 12 in. x 120 in. capacity